-In 2009, Joffe conducted research for his MA in Social Anthropology from the University of Cape Town with the few Tibetans living in South Africa, and has also undertaken research with neo-Pagans in the same country, which dealt with South African Pagans' understanding of their practices, and their relationships with witchcraft legislation and African traditional religion in post-Apartheid South Africa.
-Ben is actively involved in the anthropology of Western esotericism, occultism, neo-shamanisms, and contemporary magical and witchcraft traditions, and his work on the globalization of esoteric practices brings together the fields of Tibetan, Buddhist and Western Esotericism Studies through ethnographic theory and method.
+In 2009, Ben conducted research for his MA in Social Anthropology from the University of Cape Town with the few Tibetans living in South Africa at that time, and he has also undertaken research with neo-Pagans in the same country, which dealt with South African Pagans' understanding of their practices, and their relationships with witchcraft legislation and African traditional religion in post-Apartheid South Africa.
+Ben is actively involved with the anthropology of Western esotericism, occultism, neo-shamanisms, and contemporary magical and witchcraft traditions, and his work on the globalization of esoteric practices brings together the fields of Tibetan, Buddhist and Western Esotericism Studies through ethnographic theory and method.

 Ben is currently conducting longterm ethnographic doctoral fieldwork with both Tibetan and non-Tibetan tantric practitioners in India, Nepal, the UK, US, and South Africa.
 Two of his research bases are McLeod Ganj, India and Kathmandu, Nepal.
 He is the recipient of a Wenner-Gren doctoral dissertation grant and the Frederick Williamson Memorial Fund.
 For a list of presentations and publications, please visit Ben's site.